-It is important to observe that Stephen was speaking to Diaspora Jews living in Jerusalem, in the Synagogue of the Freedmen (Acts 6:8-10).
-He is not in the Temple speaking Aramaic to the crowds worshiping there.
-Stephen himself is a Hellenistic Jew attempting to prove that Jesus is the Messiah in a Hellenistic place of worship.
-While we cannot know this for certain, it is not unlikely that Saul was worshiping in this Greek-speaking Synagogue because he was from Tarsus (Cilicia is specifically mentioned in Acts 6:9).
-Stephen’s powerful argument that Israel rejected the Messiah and the Holy Spirit of the New Covenant (Acts 7:51-53) pushed the crowd to attack Stephen, Saul may have been the ranking Jewish leader who participated.
+It is important to observe Stephen was speaking to Diaspora Jews living in Jerusalem worshiping in the Synagogue of the Freedmen (Acts 6:8-10).
+He is not in the Temple speaking in Aramaic to the crowds worshiping there.
+Stephen is a Hellenistic Jew attempting to prove Jesus is the Messiah in a Hellenistic place of worship.
+While we cannot know this for certain, but it is not unlikely Saul was worshiping in this Greek-speaking Synagogue.
+Although he spoke Aramaic as well, he was from Tarsus in Cilicia.
+People from Cilicia are specifically mentioned in Acts 6:9.
+Stephen argues powerfully that Israel rejected the Messiah and the Holy Spirit of the New Covenant (Acts 7:51-53).
+This pushed the crowd to attack Stephen and Saul may have been the ranking Jewish leader who participated.

-Some scholars explain this violent reaction by taking later issues and importing them into Acts 7.
-For example, some have argued the Jewish Christians were admitting Gentiles without circumcision.
-This seems unlikely, since there is no reference at all to Gentile mission by the Jerusalem Church until Acts 10.
-God-fearers were accepted into the synagogue without circumcision, so it is unlikely this would be a problem for Paul, if it had occurred.
+Some scholars explain this violent reaction by taking later issues and forcing them into Acts 7.
+For example, some have argued the Jewish Christians were accepting Gentiles into the synagogue without circumcision.
+This seems unlikely since there is no reference at all to Gentile mission by the Jerusalem Church until Acts 10.
+God-fearering Gentiles were accepted into the synagogue without circumcision, so it is unlikely this would be a problem for Paul.

 Similarly, some argue Gentile believers were breaking food laws.
-This is unlikely for the same reasons as the first, there is no evidence of Gentile converts in the pre-Pauline period.
-This is an issue in Galatians, but that is perhaps 15 years after the stoning of Stephen and concerned Jews and Gentiles eating together.
+This is unlikely for the same reasons as the first.
+There is no evidence of Gentile converts in the pre-Pauline period.
+Jewish and Gentiles sharing meals is a problem in the book of Galatians, but that is as many as fifteen years after the stoning of Stephen.